JustHarsh/Drug_Discovery-COVID-19/README.md

 * Final_Results.csv - here you will find the final results i.e. the binding affinity of all the drugs.

 # Prerequisites
 In my opinion, AI's biggest application is Healthcare.
-Computaional Drug Design is one area in Healthcare where AI can have its biggest impacts.
+Computaional Drug Design is one area in Healthcare where AI can have one of its biggest impacts.

 All drugs can be represented in the form of SMILES.
-SMILES in Molecular Biology stands for **S**implified **M**olecular-**i**nput **l**ine-**E**ntry **S**ystem.
+SMILES in Molecular Biology stands for **S**implified **M**olecular-**I**nput **L**ine-**E**ntry **S**ystem.
 It is just a way to represent compounds in text format.
 So, our goal for the project should be to find the best drug that can work on the Novel Corona Virus [Protease](https://en.wikipedia.org/wiki/Protease).

 Recently, the [Protein Data Bank (PDB)](https://www.rcsb.org/), released the protease of the Novel Corona Virus - [6LU7](https://www.rcsb.org/structure/6LU7).